SDWebImage/sdwebimage.github.io/README.md

 python3 -m http.server
 ```

-Then use broswer to open `localhost:8000`
+Then use browser to open `localhost:8000`

 #### TODO